-Numerous follow-up studies have adopted these definitions [1, 3, 28, 2] to describe general privacy attitudes, but have nonetheless reported finding complex interactions between the types of disclosures, and the audiences who bear witness.
-For example, [1] shows that people are generally comfortable sharing their favorite TV shows, favorite snacks, and even email addresses with websites, but are much less comfortable when there is a chance that the website could share the information with others in an identifiable way, or if the information were instead provided by a child under their care.
+Numerous follow-up studies have adopted the Westin Index [1- 3, 28], but have reported that people's preferences are nuanced and context sensitive, with complex interactions between the types of disclosures and the audiences who bear witness.
+For example, Ackerman et al. show that people are generally comfortable sharing their favorite TV shows, favorite snacks, and even email addresses with websites, but are much less comfortable when there is a chance that the website could share the information with others in an identifiable way, or if the information were instead provided by a child under their care [1].
 Likewise, Olson et al. show that, even among one's trusted inner circles, one's willingness to disclose information varies greatly depending on the nature of the information being shared [28].
 For example, respondents were often uncomfortable disclosing work-related documents with family members, or health information (e.g., pregnancy status) with co-workers.

-Adding to this complex motif, past work has also found that privacy attitudes are not always correlated with intended and actual behaviors [26, 33, 2].
-For example, [33] found that the participants' actual behavior in an online shopping scenario was different from their self-reported privacy preferences.
-[4] found that the general privacy attitude was a poor predictor of whether participants would share their location information with other people.
-Like privacy attitudes, privacy behaviors are context-specific [4, 12, 39] and multi-dimensional [23].
+Adding to this complex motif, past work reports that privacy attitudes are not always correlated with behaviors [2, 26, 33].
+For example, participants' behavior in an online shopping scenario was different from their self-reported privacy preferences [33], and one's privacy attitude was a poor predictor of whether participants would share location information [5].
+Like privacy attitudes, privacy behaviors are context-specific [5, 12, 40] and multi-dimensional [23].

-In this paper we recognize the potential for these complex context-dependent attitudes and behaviors.
+In this paper we recognize the potential for these complex contextdependent attitudes and behaviors.
 We designed both of our studies to collect a multitude of signals that characterize how information, audiences, and contexts interact with one another to create situations in which people are uncomfortable (or comfortable) receiving notifications.
-Additionally, we designed our second study such that it grounds data collection on specific historical instances in which people are known to have received notifications while in the presence of others, rather than asking people about general scenarios and attitudes.
+Additionally, we designed our second study such that it grounds data collection on specific historical instances rather than asking people about general or hypothetical scenarios and attitudes.

-Difference in Information Disclosure and Privacy Management Strategies
+2.2.2 Difference in Disclosures and Privacy Management Strategies.
 In addition to understanding privacy attitudes in a broader context, it is also important to understand how notifications may differ from the scenarios explored in past work.
-In particular, much of the prior work has examined intentional sharing of information with websites or social networking services (SNSs)
+Here, prior work has mainly examined intentional sharing of information with websites or social networking services (SNSs) [2-4, 36, 37].

-[35, 2, 3, 36].
 Granted that when people disclose their information to these services they don't have perfect knowledge of the consequences, with few exceptions, they have agency in deciding which information to disclose.
-In particular, people often perform an informal risk-benefit analysis when deciding to take action that may have privacy implications [6, 25, 7, 39].
-People also use this agency to enact preventive strategies, including self-censoring, managing access control groups, and taking actions to conceal their identity [24, 36].
-In the context of 'shoulder surfing' [8], recent work also introduced other preventive strategies that can help protect user privacy by detecting onlookers and providing awareness through alerts [40].
+As such, people often perform an informal risk-benefit analysis before taking actions that may have privacy implications [7, 8, 25, 40].
+People also enact preventive strategies, including self-censoring, managing access control groups, and taking actions to conceal their identity [24, 37].

-In contrast, this level of agency and control is not available in cases where people receive push notifications.
-Instead, the push notification scenario bears some resemblance to the scenario in which people are tagged in photos shared to SNSs without consent.
-In such cases, the users of SNSs can often take corrective actions by either untagging the photos or deleting the contents before more people see the posts [24].
+Agency and control is not available in cases where people receive push notifications.
+Instead, the notification scenario bears resemblance to the scenario in which people are tagged in photos shared to SNSs without consent [24] or posts being unintentionally shared on SNSs as a consequence of if-this-then-that (IFTTT) [34].
+Here, users can often take corrective actions by either untagging the photos or deleting the contents before more people see the posts.
 With push notifications, disclosures are instantaneous, and it is unclear what corrective actions can be taken after the event.